Nick3C/pinyin-toolkit/readme.txt

 - work out why some characters in dictionary can't be found:
     - 操你妈 in english
     - 生日 in German
-- track down the bug that means character colorisation fails if audio generation off
-- remove space at the end of colored pinyin [requires complex string manipulation]
-- remove space between punctuation in pinyin (functional result of way colored characters are produced)
-- remove the space between erhua "r" and main word in colored pinyin
-- prevent loss of punctuation when colorizing characters [a lot trickier than it sounds]
 - track down why HanDeDict doesn't always retrieve entries that are known to be there

 Future Feature List

-- bundle audio files with plugin
+- bundle audio files with plugin.
+Two main issues here:
-- (check if audio file exists before putting in tag)
+  * Licensing
+  * Technically how to do this.
+My notes so far: deck.addMedia(directory_path)
+    # Obtain candidate paths - note that originalPath is a FULL path so need to call os.path.basename on it
+    dict(deck.s.all("select originalPath, filename from media where description = 'hao3'"))
-- investigate Anki source to see if possible: import audio files from another directory (would solve check media wiping and make bundling audio simpler)
-- look at the "Allows numbers to match pinyin tone mark.pyc" plugin, seems much more efficient tone mark generation
+- investigate Anki source to see if possible: import audio files from another directory (would solve check media wiping and make bundling audio simpler)- look at the "Allows numbers to match pinyin tone mark.pyc" plugin, seems much more efficient tone mark generation
-- English dictionary - add "(1)" "(2)" "(3)" instead of simple line spaces
 - where dictionary has measure words, automatically add them to a MW field and add "noun" to "Type" field
 - where dictionary contains "to " automatically ass "verb" to a field called "Type"
-- rewrite code to use a less complicated class and sub structure
-- rewrite code to perform a single dictionary search and assign to an array in the form: "word", "pinyin", "tones", "translation"
 - add a true pinyin mode and option switch (no breaks between sylabels in same words) [this will require a full index, as above]
-- change text parser to look for text in "/ /" and "[ ]" instead of using splits, there is a neat re.compile around somewhere for this